-The guests act shocked in an Asian household that dessert is coming, and make a tongue and cheek comment of “you have made so much, and you’ve made dessert too”, even though they knew it was coming (deep down)
+The guests act shocked in an Asian household that dessert is coming.
+They make a tongue and cheek comment of “you have made so much, and you’ve made dessert too”, even though they knew it was coming (deep down).

 The chocolate cake, the ice cream or even the Indian sweets that’s dripped in syrup, is usually diabetes in a plate.

 In a non-Asian household, they probably would have a dessert of that nature too (Ice cream or cake).

 Refreshments wise, in a non-Muslim non-Asian household, they would have wine or beer.
 As for Asian’s they have Pepsi, coke or even Rubicon Mango, who my friend swears blindly is an alcoholic drink (don’t ask).